|

 (This is necessary.)

 l You (not) __________ buy us a present.
-You’re going
+You're going through financial difficulties now.

 m You __________ have reversed the charges!
 Why didn’t you!

 n We __________ buy an answerphone as soon as possible.
-We
+We (not) __________ do without one.

-o He said that they __________ buy an answering machine as
+o He said that they __________ buy an answering machine as soon as possible, as they (not) __________ do without one.

-p ‘Where are my car keys?’
+p "Where are my car keys?"

-‘You __________ have left them at home.’
+"You __________ have left them at home."

-‘Or I __________ have lost them.’
+"Or I __________ have lost them."

 q I (not) __________ decide now: I __________ rethink our plan.

-r I know it’s difficult to unwind after all you’ve been
+r I know it's difficult to unwind after all you've been through today, but you __________.
+It'll make you feel good.

-s ‘Excuse me, __________ you direct me to Trafalgar Square?’
+s "Excuse me, __________ you direct me to Trafalgar Square?"

 u You (not) __________ tell me anything if you don’t want to.

-v He (not) __________ go to bed early on Saturdays, as he
+v He (not) __________ go to bed early on Saturdays, as he (not) __________ work on Sundays.

 w We (not) __________ go to school yesterday.
-It was a
+It was a public holiday.

-x ‘I dont want to see you any more!’
+x "I dont want to see you any more!"

-‘You (not) __________ be serious!
-I’m crazy about you.
-I
+"You (not) __________ be serious!
+I'm crazy about you.
+I thought you loved me."

 y She (not) __________ be working for the CIA!
-She’s my
+She's my girlfriend!

-z The Sunday before last, they __________ break into the museum
+z The Sunday before last, they __________ break into the museum and steal some valuable paintings.

 23 Examples: